 They also keep your forearm stable while performing something with your hands, so this muscle group is important for coordination and control as well.

 The triceps are the opposite muscles to the biceps, at the backside of your upper arm.
 They extend the elbow joint.
 You use it any time you push something in front of you or lift something overhead.
 They are usually the strongest muscle group in your arms.

 The deltoids or shoulder muscles are used to raise your arm in front of you or above your head, as well as laterally to your side.
 The deltoids are especially important for lifting things above your head and they also play a crucial role in stabilizing your arms and hands when performing intricate movements with your hands.

 The muscles of the forearms are responsible for both gripping and moving your fingers, so making them stronger will help you carry and hold on to things as well as make your hands more stable.

-Finally, the pectoral or chest muscles and the large muscles of the upper back are important for the arms because they are responsible for pushing and pulling motions, where they move the upper arm.
+Finally, the pectoral or chest muscles and the large muscles of the upper back are important for the arms because they move the upper arm relative to your torso.

 I talked more about the muscles of the arms in the post Arm exercises for the elderly

 Can You Build Muscle As A Senior?

 So can you build muscle and strength as a senior if you’ve never lifted weights in your youth?
 Very likely, you can!
 Presuming you are otherwise relatively healthy.